sourcegraph/docs/README.md

 - This is a way to hash-link to [Cody for VSCode installation](/cody/clients/install-vscode#verifying-the-installation) in Code Search docs
 ```

-### Adding images and binary assets
+### Adding media assets (images, videos and gifs)

-For large images and other binary assets, upload them to the `sourcegraph-assets` Google Cloud Storage bucket instead with `gsutil cp -a public-read local/path/to/myasset.png gs://sourcegraph-assets/` (and refer to them as `https://sourcegraphstatic.com/myasset.png`).
-For a more detailed instructions visit [this page](https://www.notion.so/sourcegraph/How-to-host-blog-assets-using-GCP-file-storage-899140058fe94ab4b1d39324d10caca5).
+You can upload images, videos and gifs to Sourcegraph docs.
+For a more detailed instructions visit [this page](https://www.notion.so/sourcegraph/How-to-host-blog-assets-using-GCP-file-storage-a2cae02bd0c74166a12eaff5062c41ad).

 > Note: Make sure to use [ImageOptim.app](https://imageoptim.com/mac) to reduce the size of the images before uploading, since large images degrade page loading speed.